vrockai/pipeline-test/docs/content.md

 ---

-## Targeting nonalcoholic fatty liver disease via gut microbiome-centered therapies
+## Targeting nonalcoholic fatty liver disease via gut microbiome-centered therapies.
+ 25.08.2023, _M Koning, H Herrema, M Nieuwdorp, AS Meijnikman_

+Humans possess abundant amounts of microorganisms, including bacteria, fungi, viruses, and archaea, in their gut.
+Patients with nonalcoholic fatty liver disease (NAFLD) exhibit alterations in their gut microbiome and an impaired gut barrier function.
+Preclinical studies emphasize the significance of the gut microbiome in the pathogenesis of NAFLD.
+In this overview, we explore how adjusting the gut microbiome could serve as an innovative therapeutic strategy for NAFLD.
+We provide a summary of current information on untargeted techniques such as probiotics and fecal microbiota transplantation, as well as targeted microbiome-focused therapies including engineered bacteria, prebiotics, postbiotics, and phages for the treatment of NAFLD.

 [Source](https://doi.org/10.1080/19490976.2023.2226922)

+10.1080/19490976.2023.2226922

 ---